barretoesco/PaladinShield/docs/ROADMAP.md

 This roadmap captures the **next evolution** of PaladinShield’s Runtime Enforcement Layer (REL): a **tiered policy model** and **user-selectable operating modes** that reduce friction for benign flows while preserving strict enforcement when declared intent and actual signing payload diverge.

-It describes **what** we intend to build and **why** — not implementation mechanics.
-Engineering detail will follow in a separate phase after the public hackathon review period.
+It describes **what** we intend to build and **why** — product and policy semantics, not a line-by-line implementation guide.
+Engineering delivery is scheduled **after** the public hackathon review window.

-For the already-shipped post-submit SDK scaffold, see [SDK_ROADMAP.md](./SDK_ROADMAP.md).
+For the wallet-embed SDK scaffold documented in parallel, see [SDK_ROADMAP.md](./SDK_ROADMAP.md).

 ---